Vifon/fourier/README.md

 Visualize a function created by combining 4 sinus functions with the given frequencies.

+It was inspired by a minigame in a game "Assassin's Creed IV" ([screenshot](http://i.imgur.com/G8kX8H6.jpg)).

 Controls:

 * left/right: select the function to modify
 * 0-9: set the function's frequency
+* r: generate and show a random function
+* R: hide the random function
+* Ctrl+r: reset the frequencies

 DEPENDENCIES
 ------------